Skip to main content

 The divergence of state laws on employee data privacy creates a complex and unequal landscape of protections for wellness program participants.

 This bifurcation in state law creates a scenario where the legal protections for your wellness data are highly dependent on your geographic location.
-An employee in Virginia or Colorado, for instance, would find that their state’s primary laws, the Act (VCDPA) and the Colorado Privacy Act (CPA), do not apply to their employment data.
+An employee in Virginia or Colorado, for instance, would find that their state’s primary consumer privacy laws, the Virginia Consumer Data Protection Act (VCDPA) and the Colorado Privacy Act (CPA), do not apply to their employment data.

 As a result, their recourse and rights are primarily defined by federal laws like HIPAA, the ADA, and GINA.
-While these federal laws are significant, they do not provide the same granular control over personal data that is afforded by comprehensive that include employees within their scope.
+While these federal laws are significant, they do not provide the same granular control over personal data that is afforded by comprehensive state privacy laws that include employees within their scope.

 What Are the Implications for Employers?